Mississippi River water or watershed scenery in Minnesota

 Local plan

 Pick one reach first: upper-river smallmouth, metro warmwater, or Pool 2-style fishing.
-Then confirm the regulation, flow, launch or park, and weather before rigging.
+Then confirm the rule, flow, launch or park, and weather before rigging.

 Backup water